Knee sports injuries Q&A

 Zimmer Biomet’s all-suture meniscal repair

-Fellowship-trained sports medicine surgeons experienced in meniscal preservation
+Fellowship-trained sports medicine surgeons experienced in meniscal preservation.

 Brace, limited weight bearing